matthewkeil/homodigit.us/README.md

 - [Experience from running nginx in production](https://danielfm.me/posts/painless-nginx-ingress.html)

 Big picture we are going to need to use a cloud load balancer with at a minimum, one forwarding rule.
 I have tried searching for nearly two days now and the best thing I can find are a couple of GCE and GKE examples similar to [this](https://serverfault.com/questions/863569/kubernetes-can-i-avoid-using-the-gce-load-balancer-to-reduce-cost).
 The technique relies on exposing a service via a hack using the internal IP of the node and calling it the external IP of the service.
 It also requires setting up firewall rules and updating the DNS record every time a node is restarted.
-This is very cheesy and the comments all note that "while this does work its not a production solution."
-If you want to get a cluster online **that only you need** to use it will work.
+This is very cheesy and is most certainly for test situations.
+The comments even note that "while this does work its not a production solution."
+If you want to get a cluster online **that only you** use it will work.
+Sheesh...

 We will need to pay for at least the bare minimum load balancing costs but we will get 5 routing rules included.
 One of which will route all traffic to our nginx ingress controllers.
-We will deploy 3 pods and set the `antiaffinity` property on our deployment to ensure we get one in each zone of our region.
+We will deploy 3 pods and set the `antiaffinity` property on our deployment to motivate them to be one in each zone as apposed to potentially clustering on one node.
 The cloud load balancer will use its routing mechanisms to spread traffic amongst our three nginx instances and they will proxy all requests to our resources.
-They will also handle tls termination for the requests as our cluster is a secured network there will be no need to use https to the workload handling the request.
+They will also handle tls termination for the requests.